-The reduction of Council's involvement stems from an acknowledgement that Council provided collection services were poorly patronised with 83% of residents opting to use privately provided services, even though Council's kerbside bag system was available and subsidised through general rates.
-This culminated in Council ceasing kerbside collection in 2009.
+The initial reduction in Council's involvement recognised that its kerbside rubbish bag collection service was poorly patronised, with 83% of residents opting to use privately provided services, even though Council's service was subsidised through general rates.
+This culminated in Council ceasing kerbside rubbish collection in 2009 and leaving this service entirely to private contractors.